« The support of the former communist countries of the Eastern Europe for the United

 and the institutional efficiency.
 Central and oriental Europe is a region which the

-initiatives of major powers made unstable and vulnerable during centuries.
 The Cold war had frozen in the East the divisions and the

 traditional conflicts.
 The presence of the United States in the balance of the European